Kloudless/kloudless-android/README.md

 To make your own requests with the Java SDK you will need to create an AsyncTask as seen in MainActivity.java.

-To authenticate with your own Application ID or Client ID please follow the steps in Authorizing Users without the example app.
+To authenticate with your own Application ID or Client ID, please follow the steps above.

-## UPDATES

-* 2017/07 - updated SDK to use CustomTabsIntent removed AuthActivity
-* 2016/08 - updated SDK to Kloudless v1
-* 2014/10 - updated SDK with new methods, modified AuthActivity
-* 2014/04 - added initial Example project

-## TODO

-* more tests
-* add multiple account id / access token management
-* add additional examples